dunicadavid/PhotoBrightness/README.md

 [EN]

 This is a Java program which modifies the luminosity of a picture.
 It contains a producer-consumer model of parallelization.
-Producer method is used for extracting the pixels from the image and sending a quarter of the resulted matrix to consumer , while the consumer method is used to convert the pixels into RGB values which are modified by adding or lowering its value.
-These 2 are connected using a buffer class, which is used as a shared memory, so it contains syncronasation (wait + notify) (for preventing the critical zone to be accessed by both threads at the same time).
+Producer method is used for extracting the pixels from the image then sending a quarter of the resulted matrix to consumer; the consumer method is used to convert the pixels into RGB values which are modified by adding or lowering its value.
+These 2 are connected using a buffer class, which is used as a shared memory, so it contains syncronasation (wait + notify) (preventing the critical zone to be accessed by both threads at the same time).
 The algorithm requires 4 parameters which can be read from keyboard or command line:
   - the path to the folder where is the image